 13 April 2010

-The Sheltered Accommodation (Residents) Bill would give residents of sheltered housing the right to challenge certain local authority budget decisions that affect them.
-It would also protect central government funding for warden services in sheltered accommodation from being redirected to other services, and it covers related provisions.
+The Sheltered Accommodation (Residents) Bill would give residents living in sheltered housing the right to challenge local council budget decisions that affect their services.
+It also requires that central government funding for warden services in sheltered accommodation is used for that purpose and not diverted to other council services.
+The aim is to protect residents’ access to support and ensure wardens can be funded as intended.

 Generated 21 February 2026